overview/overview-local/README.md

 This project lets users run Overview Docs on their own machines.

-**The public server is decommissioned.
-Please run Overview Docs on your own machine instead.**
+**The Overview Docs public server is decommissioned.
+Use this project to analyze your documents.**

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any